gregory-m/nanit/README.md

 Open `rtmp://127.0.0.1:1935/live` in VLC

 **Notice:** The cam does not seem to react well if it tries to start streaming at the time when RTMP server is not ready.
-It is adviced to ensure nginx-rtmp is started first.
+It is advised to ensure nginx-rtmp is started first.
 If the streaming does not start in few seconds, try to restart the nanit container to reinitiate the streaming.

 ### Setup guides